space-wizards/space-station-14/proposal.md

 - The name of the sickness
 - A kind of sickness cause (viral, bacterial or psychologic).
 That will impact how the sickness can be cured later on.
 - A collection of sickness stages.
+- Minimal viral and bacterial charged needed to inflict contagion.
+Created upon coughing and sneezing without mask and helmets.
+(Invisible in the atmos system, disperses like any gas)

 Sickness stages are different stages of each sickness, when they appear, what they do.